XinFinOrg/Docs-XF/docs/general/faq.md

 !!! quote "Where can I check the actual products, ecosystem?"
 	If you want to access it directly, you can find the links to our different products deployed in Testnet on our [Networks page](https://docs.xinfin.org/general/networks/).

-	The list of XinFin Network Products is as follows: XinFinScan, XinFinStats, XinFinMaster, xdcwallet; XinFinX.
+	The list of XinFin Network Products is as follows: XinFinScan, XinFinStats, XinFinMaster, xdcwallet.

 ### XinFin - Economics